OussamaSlimani/DevSecOps-internship/sprints/backlog.md

 # Backlog

+## Définir les objectifs et les exigences du projet

+- Identifier les besoins en sécurité
+- Documentation sur devops, devSecOps, les outils devops, scrum

-## Scrum Documentation Updates
+## Scrum

-1. Update the Scrum documentation with more schemas and detailed descriptions.
+1. make the Scrum documentation with more schemas and detailed descriptions.

    - Story Points: 3
    - Est. 2 days

-## Scrum Team Velocity

 2. Understand and measure the velocity of the Scrum team by tracking completed story points over sprints.
    - Story Points: 5
    - Est. 3 days

-## Getting Started with Jira
+## Jira

-3. Get started with Jira by creating an account, setting up a project, and familiarizing yourself with the basic features.
+1. Get started with Jira by creating an account, setting up a project, and familiarizing yourself with the basic features.

    - Story Points: 2
    - Est. 1 day

-4. Explore advanced Jira features such as custom workflows and agile boards setup.

-   - Story Points: 3
-   - Est. 2 days

-5. Conduct a retrospective with your Scrum team to gather feedback and improve team processes.
+2. Conduct a retrospective with your Scrum team to gather feedback and improve team processes.
    - Story Points: 1
    - Est. 1 day